jeroenpeeters/partials-for-js/README.md

 ---------------------------

 Many programming languages are only able to call a function with the same amount of parameters as the function has been defined with.
 Partial function application makes it possible to call a function with fewer parameters than it has defined.
-This call will result in a partially applied function.
+This call results in a partially applied function.
 The partially applied function accepts the remaining parameters.
 When no parameters remain, the original function implementation is called.

 The example below demonstrates this concept: